soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 ### Integrations & Interfaces

--	Visualisation of evaluation in Metadata Catalogue, the assessment report is retrieved using ajax from the each record page
+-	Visualisation of evaluation in the [SoilWise Finder](catalogue.md), the assessment report is retrieved using ajax from the each record page
 - FastAPI now incorporates additional metadata for links, including file format type, size, and last modified date.

 ### Key Architectural Decisions